Uncategorized

 Those kinds of skills don’t go extinct overnight.
 There is a lot of inertia in the system, but in a couple of decades the people with the high-end skills age out and they are no longer replaced from below.

 We originally outsourced to China because Chinese labor was cheap.
-Chinese labor is not that cheap anymore, but we continue to go to China anyway because after forty years of China being the world’s manufacturing center, that’s where the advanced know-how is.
-We quite literally could not onshore large categories of manufacturing because we no longer have the tool-and-die makers, mold-makers, and engineers.
+Today, Chinese labor is not that cheap anymore, but we continue to go to China anyway because after forty years of China being the world’s biggest manufacturing center, that’s where the advanced know-how is.
+Today, we quite literally could not onshore large categories of manufacturing no matter what because we no longer have the tool-and-die makers, mold-makers, and engineers.
 We don’t even have enough of them to train up new people.
-It would be a multi-generation project to redevelop the expertise, just as it took China generations to develop their deep bench of expertise.
+It would be a multi-generation project to redevelop the expertise, just as it took China generations to develop the insanely deep bench of expertise they presently enjoy.

 In other words, when we sent manufacturing overseas we deracinated the higher-level fields of industrial design and product engineering.
 It says on the packaging that your phone was designed in Cupertino, but is it really designed domestically when the myriad details inside the case can only be designed in Shenzhen, where they actually know how to make it?